Shuraski/Vinman/README.md

 This project is distributed under the MIT License.
 The full text of the license for this project can be found in the `LICENSE` file.

-Additionally, the project makes use of third-party software that is licensed under the following terms:
+Additionally, this project makes use of third-party software that is licensed under the following terms:

 - **Ollama**: MIT License